disha4mourya/AndroidManifestationHandsOn/README.md

 * Clone the repository - git clone https://github.com/disha4mourya/AndroidManifestationHandsOn.git
 * Open the project in Android Studio
 * Open the terminal window at the bottom of Android Studio
-* Checkout the first task branch:  git checkout simple_sqlite_calls
+* Checkout the first task branch:  git checkout adding_room
 * Go through the project